CTRI’s mission is to inspire learning and improve lives. We envision a world where everyone is trauma-informed.

 We recognize the prevalence of trauma in our world and how pervasive the impact can be on all people.
-In any service delivery this requires the promotion of a sense of safety, trust and choice for individuals and an approach of compassion and collaboration.
+In any service delivery this requires the promotion of a sense of safety, trust, and choice for individuals and an approach of compassion and collaboration.

 We value that people needing support have natural strengths and ways of healing.
 Our training strives to incorporate a strengths-based approach that includes both formal and informal strategies for helping.

-Value All Roles of Helpers
+- Acknowledgement of Multiple Roles of Helpers

-Best Practices and Promising Practices
+- Integration of Best Practices and Promising Practices